 Westminster has struggled with water quantity challenges, and was moving forward in early 2017 to bring an additional well into service.
 A new treatment plant was constructed, providing only chlorination treatment.
 In-depth sampling and analysis revealed the well to be under the direct influence of surface water, which requires additional treatment.
-The City proposed installing a membrane ultrafiltration system to provide the additional required treatment.
-MDE worked closely with the City and their consulting engineers to provide guidance and design review on an accelerated schedule.
-MDE approval was given in February 2018 to bring the source and the newly-upgraded treatment plant online.
-As a result, consistently high-quality water has been produced and made available to the City to meet their growing water needs.
+The city proposed installing a membrane ultrafiltration system to provide the additional required treatment.
+MDE worked closely with the city and their consulting engineers to provide guidance and design review on an accelerated schedule.
+MDE's approval was given in February 2018 to bring the source and the newly-upgraded treatment plant online.
+As a result, consistently high-quality water has been produced and made available to the city to meet their growing water needs.

-Carroll County - Freedom District DBP optimization exercise
+Carroll County - Freedom District Disinfection Byproduct (DBP) optimization exercise

-Freedom District is a regional water system in southeastern Carroll County that draws water from Liberty Reservoir and supplies water to the local area as well as the Town of Sykesville and the consecutive system of Springfield Hospital.
-The water system has had a challenge meeting the DBPR and went out of compliance in July 2018.
-WSP staff visited the water plant several times in 2019 to assist the new superintendent in several ways to improve capacity.
+Freedom District is a regional water system in southeastern Carroll County that draws water from Liberty Reservoir, and supplies water to the local area as well as the Town of Sykesville and the consecutive system of Springfield Hospital.
+The water system has had a challenge meeting the Disinfectant Byproduct Rule (DBPR) and went out of compliance in July 2018.
+WSP visited the water plant several times in 2019 to assist the new superintendent in several ways to improve capacity.
 Monitoring and operational requirements for the surface water were outlined, and suggestions were made to improve chemical feed and DBP sampling throughout the plant.
-In addition, WSP coordinated an instructional site visit to Cumberland's water plant in March 2019 that provided the new superintendent with insight about successful DAF operation.
-Although Freedom District is currently still on EPA's ETT list, the water system's violations for DBPR exceedance was returned to compliance in June 2019.
+In addition, WSP coordinated an instructional site visit to Cumberland's water plant in March 2019 that provided the new superintendent with insight about the successful Dissolved Air Flotation (DAF) operation.
+Although Freedom District is currently still on EPA's ETT list, the water system's violation for DBPR exceedance was returned to compliance in June 2019.
 MDE is considering additional optimization efforts in the distribution system and at the treatment plant.